 This is simply the lowest leather grade available.
 It’s the hot dog of leathers.
 Essentially leather dust is mixed with vinyl and turned into a sheet.

-Shreds of leather from leftover scrap are mulched and mixed into a pulp slurry, then spread on a fiber cloth or paper backing with a polyurethane adhesive.
+Manufacturers mulch shreds of the leftover leather scrap and mix them into a pulp slurry.
+Then, they spread it on a fiber cloth or paper backing using polyurethane adhesive.

-This finished sheet is then spray painted and/or embossed with a print.
+Afterward, this finished sheet is spray-painted and/or embossed with a print.